Imitrex Nasal (oral/nasal)

 unusual or unpleasant taste in your mouth after using the nasal medicine;

-burning, numbness, pain or other irritation in your nose or throat after using the nasal medicine; or
+pain, burning, numbness, or tingling in your nose or throat after using the nasal medicine; or

 runny or stuffy nose after using the nasal medicine.